adamtornhill/spelchekr/README.md

 The idea here is to get a feel for development in Clojure rather than focusing on algorithms for spell checking.
 As such, I wouldn't use this library for any other purpose.

-Given that disclaimer, here's how to a session with the spell checker looks:
+Given that disclaimer, here's how a session with the spell checker looks:

     spelchekr.core> (train-by "Hello there these are some, words.")
     #{"these" "there" "words" "hello" "some" "are"}